Formalizing contextuality in sequential scenarios: Sequential scenarios

-An immediate remark about Equation~\eqref{eq:instrument-no-disturbance} is that one could write $p_{A_1}(a_1 \vert \sigma) p_{A_1}(\tilde{\sigma} \vert a_1, \sigma)$ as $p_{A_1}(\tilde{\sigma}, a_1\vert \sigma)$ by using the chain rule.
+An immediate remark about Equation~\eqref{eq:instrument-no-disturbance} is that one could write $p_{A}(a \vert \sigma) p_{A}(\tilde{\sigma} \vert a, \sigma)$ as $p_{A}(\tilde{\sigma}, a\vert \sigma)$ by using the chain rule.
 Throughout this paper we will keep the first notation, with two terms, in order to dissociate the process of generating a new state and the process of generating an output.

 In order to test instrument no-disturbance, one requires \textit{only} a tomographically complete set of preparation, since it should hold for all state.
 It should be contrasted with compatibility, which requires \textit{at least} a tomographically complete set of measurements and states according to~\cite[Section 2.8.4]{dariano2017QuantumTheoryFirst}.

 Definition~\ref{def:instrument_no-disturbance} deserves some additional comments regarding the existing literature.
 First, the term no-disturbance, or the \enquote{Gleason property}, has sometimes been used in the literature~\cite{cabello2010NonContextualityPhysicalTheories,ramanathan2012GeneralizedMonogamyContextual} to describe the compatibility of marginals, i.e.: